 WSU Pullman has a South Fork of the Palouse River Fecal Coliform Bacteria Total Maximum Daily Load permit requirement to reduce the amount of bacteria from three outfalls by 40% of the Waste Load Allocation (WLA) by December 31, 2016.
 Unfortunately, WSU Pullman did not achieve this WLA reduction by the deadline.
 An Action Plan and Quality Assurance Project Plan (QAPP) were submitted to Ecology and approved in February 2018 and sampling began in March 2018.
-A G20 status report was submitted to Ecology March 28, 2022.
-A status report was submitted to Ecology on March 2, 2023.
-Sampling will continue through 2023.
+A status report was submitted to Ecology on March 29, 2024.
+Sampling will continue through 2024.